redpanda-data/connect/website/docs/components/caches/lru.md

         foo: bar
 ```

-These values can be overridden during execution, at which point the configured TTL is respected as usual.
+These values can be overridden during execution.

 ## Fields